emanuelpina/emanuelpina.pt/content/posts/ubuntu-server-initial-setup.md

   OpenSSH
 ```

-We need to make sure that the firewall allows SSH connections so that we can log back in next time.
-We can allow these connections by typing:
+You need to make sure that the firewall allows SSH connections so that you can log back in next time.
+You can allow these connections by typing:
 ```plain
 # sudo ufw allow OpenSSH
 ```

-Afterwards, we can enable the firewall by typing:
+Afterwards, you can enable the firewall by typing:
 ```plain
 # sudo ufw enable
 ```